00Enkidu/CIFAR_10_Object_Recognition_Using_ResNet50/README.md

 # CIFAR-10 Object Recognition Using ResNet50

-This is a deep learning project using transfer learning for image classification.
-In this project, the transferred model is **ResNet50**, a powerful convolutional neural network pre-trained on large-scale image datasets.
-We leverage the feature extraction capabilities of ResNet50 and apply it to the CIFAR-10 dataset, demonstrating the effectiveness of transfer learning in computer vision tasks.
+This is a deep learning project using both a custom neural network and transfer learning for image classification.
+The highlight of this project is the use of **ResNet50**, a powerful convolutional neural network pre-trained on large-scale image datasets, for transfer learning.
+We demonstrate the effectiveness of transfer learning by comparing it to a custom model built from scratch, applied to the CIFAR-10 dataset.

 ---

 ## 1. Dataset Introduction

-This project uses the **CIFAR-10** dataset, which is a widely used benchmark in computer vision for image classification.
+This project uses the **CIFAR-10** dataset, a widely used benchmark in computer vision for image classification.
 The CIFAR-10 dataset consists of 60,000 32x32 color images in 10 different classes, with 6,000 images per class.
 There are 50,000 training images and 10,000 test images.

 The label classes in the dataset are:

 - airplane